 14. Patchnose Snake

 The Patchnose Snake is an intriguing species that inhabits the desert.
-These snakes that live in the desert get their name from the unique patch of scales on its snout, which gives it a distinctive appearance.
+Its name comes from the unique patch of scales on its snout, which gives it a distinctive appearance.

 Although not much is known about this snake compared to others, it is believed to be primarily nocturnal, hunting for small prey like rodents and lizards under the cover of darkness.